 With all that said, I’ll now be going back to regular blog posts (yay!) so I thought I’d do a festive one for starters!

 Yesterday, my family and I went to Rogalla’s Christmas Tree Farm, just outside of Wausau, WI.
 It’s been unseasonably warm lately so it was a little strange to be getting our tree without any snow on the ground.
 My parents, my oldest brother, my sister-in-law, my two nephews and I all met at the farm in search of the perfect tree.
-I had driven from Tomahawk to meet them so by the time I got there, they had already found their trees.
-But it was such a nice, sunny day, we still took a walk through the farm.
+It was such a nice, sunny day!

 While artificial trees might have a certain convenience appeal to them, I’ll forever want a real one.
 There’s something so festive about it.
 I don’t know if it’s the actual task of cutting a tree down yourself or if it’s walking into the house and smelling that piney scent; either way, I love it.